Sivnerof/Try-Hack-Me/Write-Ups/Psycho-Break/README.md

 <!-- To find more about the Spider Lady visit https://theevilwithin.fandom.com/wiki/Laura_(Creature) -->
 ```

-So he put a shell somewhere on the page.
-Well the only way we can access the shell is through <abbr title="Operating System">OS</abbr> command injections because there's nothing else here.
+So he references a "shell".
+The only way we can access the shell is through <abbr title="Operating System">OS</abbr> command injections because there's nothing else here.
 After some trial and error we find the vulnerability.

 The parameter we need to pass in is ```shell``` (```herecomeslara.php?shell=ls```).